Watts-College/crj-507-spring-2024/schedule.md

 ## Description

-This week we will continue to think about how we describe networks.
-We will revisit the concept of centrality.
-However, we will focus on two different ways of conceptualizing what it means to be *central* in a network.
-We will examine *closeness* and *betweenness* centrality.
+In Week 3, you were introduced to the concept of *centrality* and asked to think about the following questions: "how do we know whether a node is important in a network?" and "how can we compare the structure of different networks?"
+And, we focused on **degree** as an indicator of whether a node is central.
+This week, we will continue to think about how we describe nodes and networks through the lens of centrality.
+However, we will now focus on two different ways of conceptualizing what it means to be central in a network.
+We will examine *closeness* and *betweenness* centrality and contrast it with *degree* centrality.

 ## Learning Objectives

 Once you have completed this section you will be able to:
-* Understand the conceptualization of centrality as expressed as distance or betweenness
+* Understand the conceptualization of centrality as expressed as distance (the opposite of closeness) or betweenness
-* Calculate closeness centrality
+* Calculate closeness and betweenness centrality scores for a set of nodes in a network
-* Calculate betweenness centrality
+* Calculate closeness and betweenness centralization for a network

 ## Assigned Reading